opensearch-project/project-website/_posts/2022-10-10-snapshot-management.md

 ### What is a snapshot

-A snapshot is a point in time backup of your cluster.
-It can be used for disaster recovery, or for migrating data to a new cluster or for preserving a point in time view of your data.
+A snapshot is a point-in-time backup of your cluster.
+You can use it for disaster recovery, migrating data to a new cluster, or preserving a point-in-time view of your data.

 ### What do snapshots store?

 A snapshot preserves two things: the cluster data and the cluster state.
-The cluster data includes OpenSearch index data, including settings and mappings.
-The cluster state includes persistent cluster settings, and index templates.
-Preserving the cluster state in snapshot is optional and can be controlled with `include_global_state` parameter.
+The cluster data includes OpenSearch index data, such as settings and mappings.
+The cluster state includes persistent cluster settings and index templates.
+Preserving the cluster state in a snapshot is optional and can be controlled with `include_global_state` parameter.

 ### Why do you need to take snapshots?

 Let's go through the two most common scenarios in which you would need to take snapshots.

-**Scenario 1: Red Alert!** - Your cluster goes red because nodes went down causing data loss.
+**Scenario 1: Red Alert!** - Your cluster goes red because nodes went down, causing data loss.
 In this case, you can restore the red indexes from the most recent snapshot.

 **Scenario 2: Migration** - ** You need to migrate from one cluster to another.
 In this case, you can restore the indexes on your new cluster from a snapshot.

-**Scenario 3: Restore to a point in time view** - You need to revert back to a point in time view.
+**Scenario 3: Restore to a point in time view** - You need to revert back to a point-in-time view.
 You can restore a snapshot to go back to the previous state.

-**Scenario 4: Save costs** - You need to save historical data for compliance but you primarily use only last 7 days of data.
+**Scenario 4: Save costs** - You need to save historical data for compliance, but you primarily use only last seven days of data.
 You can save all previous data in a snapshot and delete it from your cluster to save cost.

 ### Snapshots are incremental